 Similar to the field of ORM, where we have an Object/Relational impedance mismatch, there is a similar problem when converting Java objects to XML.
 At first glance, the O/X mapping problem appears simple: create an XML element for each Java object, converting all Java properties and fields to sub-elements or attributes.
-However, things are not as simple as they appear: there is a fundamental difference between hierarchical languages such as XML (and especially XSD) and the graph model of Java1.
+However, things are not as simple as they appear: there is a fundamental difference between hierarchical languages such as XML (and especially XSD) and the graph model of Java [1: Most of the contents in this section was inspired by [alpine] and [effective-enterprise-java].].